-Interest expense, net of interest income and interest capitalized, increased \$28.3 million in 2017 primarily due to higher outstanding debt and lower capitalized interest in the current period, offset by slightly lower average rates.
+Interest expense, net of interest income and interest capitalized, increased \$28.3 million in 2017 primarily due to higher outstanding debt and lower capitalized interest in 2017, partially offset by slightly lower average rates.
 Our average outstanding debt increased from \$3.9 billion in 2016 to \$4.3 billion in 2017 primarily due to borrowings for expansion capital expenditures.
 Our weighted-average interest rate of 4.8% in 2017 was lower than the 4.9% rate incurred in 2016.

-In 2017, we recognized an \$18.5 million gain in connection with the sale of an inactive terminal in Chicago, Illinois.

-In 2016, we recognized a \$28.1 million gain related to the transfer of our 50% membership interest in Osage Pipe Line Company, LLC ("Osage").
-See Note 4 - Investments in Non-Controlled Entities in Item 8.
-Financial Statements and Supplementary Data of this report for more details regarding this transaction.
+Gain on disposition of assets was \$9.6 million unfavorable due to higher gains recognized in 2016.
+In 2017, we recognized an \$18.5 million gain in connection with the sale of an inactive terminal along our refined products pipeline system.
+In 2016, we recognized a \$28.1 million gain related to the transfer of our 50% membership interest in Osage Pipe Line Company, LLC.

-Other (income) expense was \$10.6 million unfavorable in 2017 due to higher pension-related costs in the current period, including higher pension settlements, and a less favorable non-cash adjustment in 2017 for the change in the differential between the current spot price and forward price on fair value hedges.
+Other (income) expense was \$10.6 million unfavorable due to higher pension-related costs in 2017, including higher pension settlements, and a less favorable non-cash adjustment in 2017 for the change in the differential between the current spot price and forward price on fair value hedges.